Understanding Dischargeable and Non-Dischargeable Debts

 - Credit card bills

 - Past-due utilities

 - Unsecured personal loans

-There are debts that may not be discharged, such as child support, spousal support (alimony), student loans and most types of taxes.
+Additionally, some debts may not be discharged.
+Examples of these types of debts include child support, spousal support (alimony), student loans and in many cases, taxes.

-To learn more about dischargeable and nondischargeable debts, as well as secured and unsecured debt, please get in touch with our legal team at the law firm of Babut Law Offices, PLLC.
-Contact us by calling 517-768-0187 or by sending an email.
+To learn more about dischargeable and nondischargeable debts, as well as secured and unsecured debt, please get in touch with our legal team at the law firm of William C Babut PC.
+Contact us by calling (734) 485-7000 or by sending an email.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.